chavarera/SentimentAnalyzerWithRealtimeVoice/README.md

 # Sentiment Analyzer With Realtime Voice

-This is Simple Python project to acknowledge the user voice and convert voice to text and analysis sentimental of that  converted text.
+This is Simple Python project to acknowledge the user voice and convert voice to text and analysis sentiment of that  converted text.

 ## Table of Contents